Loga07-M/Norm-of-a-matrix/README.md

 ## Equipment’s required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

-## Algorithm:
+### ALGORITHM 1: To Find the 1-Norm of a Matrix

+1. Start the program and import the required library `numpy`.
+2. Get the input matrix using `eval()`.
+3. Find the 1-norm of the matrix using `np.linalg.norm(matrix, 1)`.
+4. Display the norm in two decimal places.
+5. End the program.

+### ALGORITHM 2: To Find the 2-Norm of a Matrix

+1. Start the program and import the required library `numpy`.
-	1. Get the input matrix using np.array()
+2. Get the input matrix using `eval()`.
-    2. Find the 2-norm of the matrix using np.linalg.norm()
+3. Find the 2-norm of the matrix using `np.linalg.norm(matrix, 2)`.
+4. Display the norm in two decimal places.
+5. End the program.

+### ALGORITHM 3: To Find the Infinity Norm of a Matrix

+1. Start the program and import the required library `numpy`.
+2. Get the input matrix using `eval()`.
-	3. Print the norm of the matrix in two decimal places.
+3. Find the infinity norm of the matrix using `np.linalg.norm(matrix, np.inf)`.
+4. Display the norm in two decimal places.
+5. End the program.

 ## Program:
 ```Python
 ''' Program to find the 1-Norm of a matrix and display the results in two decimal places